zampino/pastelli/README.md

 ```elixir
 Pastelli.http MyPlug.Router, [], [port: 4001]
 ```

-Now setup your router (or plug) as usual
+Now setup your router (or plug) as usual.
+Pastelli changes the semantics of EventSource chunked responses, in which it doesn't block your router dispatch:

 ```elixir
 defmodule MyPlug.Router do
   use Plug.Router